Skip to content

 Open the dev workspace

-install-ApiLogicServer... will create a project (~/dev/ApiLogicServer/ApiLogicServer-dev/org/ApiLogicServer-src/.vscode/ApiLogicServerDev.code-workspace), and open it VS Code or PyCharm.
+install-ApiLogicServer... will create a project workspace (~/dev/ApiLogicServer/ApiLogicServer-dev/org_git/ApiLogicServer-src/.vscode/ApiLogicServerDev.code-workspace), and open it VS Code or PyCharm.

 Python requires a virtual environment; the procedure differs for vscode vs. charm: